ggapp1/microinfl-instagram/README.md

 We compared our models with four baselines: Similarity using each of the three node representation proposed and BiNE, a state-of-art embedding algorithm for bipartite graphs.
 - Crossentropy Classifier (CE): A Multilayer Perceptron (MLP) classifier trained with pairs of adjacent and non adjacent nodes.

-- Graph Convolutional Network (GCN): Based on the archit ecture proposed by Kipf et al.
+- Graph Convolutional Network (GCN): Based on the architecture proposed by Kipf et al.

--Graph Attention Network (GAT): Based on the architecture proposed by Veličković et al.
+- Graph Attention Network (GAT): Based on the architecture proposed by Veličković et al.

 - Siamese Neural Network (SNN): A siamese neural network trained with pairs of adjacent and non adjacent nodes.